Gheorghe I. Brătianu: The beginning of communist repression

 In 1947, during the repressions carried out by the communist authorities, he was removed from the university and from the management of the history institute.
 In September he was forced into home lockdown and his external contacts were forbidden.
-On June 9, 1948, with the reorganization of the Romanian Academy (which now took the name of the R.P.R.
+On 9 June 1948, with the reorganization of the Romanian Academy (which now took the name of the R.P.R.
 Academy), his academic status was withdrawn, as was done with 97 other Romanian scientific and cultural personalities.

 Arrest, imprisonment, and death

 On the night of 5/6 May 1950, he was arrested by the Securitate and imprisoned in the Sighet Prison, being detained for almost three years, without being judged or convicted.

-On one of the days between April 23 and 27, 1953, he died in prison, at the age of 55, under the circumstances that still unexplained.
+On one of the days between 23 and 27 April 1953, he died in prison, at the age of 55, under circumstances that are still unexplained.
 He was buried in a common grave at the Pauper's Cemetery in Sighetu Marmației.
 In 1971, the family was allowed to dig up his remains and bury him in the tomb of the Brătianus from Ștefănești, Argeș County.